FranklinHau/PHASE-1-PROJECT-Boost-you-confidence-every-morning-application/README.md

 View the website at: http://localhost:3000

 ## FEATURES:
-Application is simple to navigate
+Application is simple to navigate<br>
-1.) click the button to get your daily boost/affirmation message 2.) click it again if you want another boost/affirmation message 3.) pass your mouse pointer to erase the pop-out affirmation
+1.) click the button to get your daily boost/affirmation message<br>
+2.) click it again if you want another boost/affirmation message<br>
+3.) pass your mouse pointer to erase the pop-out affirmation

 ## Credits: